-Simple Search Tab will bring up a search box where you can type a term, and defaults to "content," meaning it will search the content of the documents for that term.
-If you can't find what you want with "content" in that box, use the drop-down menu and change "content" to "abstract."
-Sometimes this will retrieve items that using "content" doesn't.
+Simple Search Tab will bring up a search box where you can type a term, and defaults to "all fields," meaning it will search the content/text of the documents for that term, plus title, abstract, subject, genre, and all the metadata fields that describe the documents.

 DATE: You can narrow the search by date: click on "search by date" and then you can enter a date range you want the search feature to limit itself to.